Abdulrozzaq/weather/README.md

 # Weather
 A weather dynamic interface
+It uses CSS and HTML

 ## Features
- shows weather condition in Newyork city
+ *Shows weather condition in Newyork city